-New era, new kitchen tendencies.
-While minimalism and rose gold appliances were enormous for 2018, the new year is bringing in a few different ideas for the core of the household.
-If you're planning a kitchen reno--or only want to get inspired--you need to understand what designers are doing for 2019.
-We spoke with some of our trusted resources to listen to what they're seeinginstalling and -- --this season.
+New year, new kitchen trends.
+While minimalism and increased gold appliances were huge for 2018, the new year is bringing in a few unique ideas for the heart of the home.
+If you are planning a kitchen reno--or just need to get inspired--you need to understand what designers are doing for 2019.
+We spoke with some of our trusted sources to listen to what they're seeing--and installingthis year.

-"I really like the swing toward bold colored cabinetry instead of the anticipated white," designer Danielle Rollins informs House Beautiful.
-"It really provides a kitchen a personality and complete.
-"Denise McGaha agrees, saying she is using colour on walls, cabinets, and even appliances (like a plum-colored LaCanche range she is now installing for one lucky client).
-Need a drive?
-What is this pantry by Jim Dove for inspiration?
+"I love the swing toward bold colored cabinetry rather than the expected white," designer Danielle Rollins informs House Beautiful.
+"It really provides a kitchen a character and finish.
+"Denise McGaha agrees, stating she is using colour on cabinets, walls, and even appliances (like a plum-colored LaCanche range she is now installing for one blessed client).
+Need a push?
+What is this cabinet by Jim Dove for inspiration?

 2. Minty Fresh

-Even more specifically, designers state mint green is the colour du jour.
-"Everyone appears to want light green cabinetry," says Jennifer Beek Hunter, proving this kitchen by Young Huh from 2012 is still squarely in style.
+Even more especially, designers say mint green is the colour du jour.
+Everybody seems to need light green cabinetry," states Jennifer Beek Hunter, proving this kitchen by Young Huh from 2012 is still piled in style.

 3. Natural Stone

-To balance out all that colour, incorporate natural components.
-In accordance with Los Angeles-based Natalie Meyers,"people are falling in love with all the abstract canvases painted by Mother Nature and using natural rock beyond countertops.
-Designers are ongoing the rock material to waterfall tall and edges backsplashes."
-Sometimes they carry the rock all the way into the ceiling, and you can even create drawer fronts and hood vent covers from pure stone.
+To balance out all that colour, incorporate natural elements.
+In accordance with Los Angeles-based Natalie Meyers,"individuals are falling in love with the abstract canvases painted by Mother Nature and utilizing natural stone beyond countertops.
+Designers are ongoing the stone material to waterfall tall and edges backsplashes."
+Sometimes they carry the stone all the way to the ceiling, and you may also create drawer fronts and hood vent covers out of pure stone.

 4. Matte Black Everything

-Meanwhile, as cupboards are becoming bolder, some appliances are taking a different type of remarkable turn.
-"Matte black fixtures and hardware are increasing in popularity," Meyers says.
-"What was a minimal and stark choice in white modern kitchens is now an enjoyable way to subtly add comparison to timber cabinets and more conventional, Shaker-style kitchens."
+Meanwhile, as cupboards are becoming warmer, some appliances are taking another sort of remarkable turn.
+"Matte black fixtures and hardware are growing in popularity," Meyers says.
+"What was once a stark option in all white modern kitchens is presently a fun way to subtly add comparison to timber cabinets and more conventional, Shaker-style kitchens."

 5. High Tech

-1 fashion designer Niki Papadopoulos doesn't see going anywhere is"technology seamlessly integrated into appliances," she says.
-The ideal example?
-Samsung's Family Hub refrigerator, which includes a touch screen, inside cameras, and WiFi connectivity, which means it is possible to search recipes from the refrigerator, see what's inside as you're searching, and leave notes and reminders to relatives.
-Doesn't get much smarter than that.
+As our devices get smarter, so, too, do our kitchens.
+1 fashion designer Niki Papadopoulos doesn't see going anywhere is"technology effortlessly incorporated into appliances," she states.
+The perfect example?
+Samsung's Family Hub fridge, which features a touch screen, inside cameras, and WiFi connectivity, so it is possible to search recipes from the refrigerator, see what is inside as you are searching, and leave reminders and notes to family members.
+Does not get much brighter than that.